Updated on August 17, 2022

 - 2013 marked the 75th anniversary of Lois Lane’s first appearance in comics (1938’s “Action Comics” #1), which saw DC release an omnibus volume of some of her best stories.

-- Lois has had several young adult novels that’ve gotten praise by fans.
-She’s also appeared in the online animated videos of “DC Super Hero Girls” as a teenage reporter.
+- Lois has had several young adult novels that’ve gotten praise by fans, including “Superman Smashes the Klan.”
+She also appeared in the original run of “DC Super Hero Girls” as a teenage reporter.

 Overall, Lois Lane’s a popular character with a strong fan base, especially on Twitter.
 While she’s not always been treated well by some writers, Lois will continue to play a central role in Superman stories in the future.
 Happy birthday, Lois!